About Insulin NovoRapid Vials 10 mL

 (See the Original Document here)

-NovoRapid vials contains insulin that is a rapid-acting meant to manage glycemic control in adult and pediatric patients with diabetes.
-NovoRapid vials contains insulin aspart.
-NovoRapid insulin is suitable as mealtime insulin since it begins to function more quickly than other types of Insulin.
-Insulin aspart is human-made Insulin, and achieves higher peak insulin concentrations in less time and with a shorter duration of action compared to regular human Insulin.
-Insulin aspart is sold under the brand name NovoLog and Fiasp and is used to treat Type 1 and Type 2 diabetes.
-Other ingredients in NovoRapid vials are Glycerol; phenol; metacresol; zinc chloride; sodium chloride; disodium phosphate dihydrate, sodium hydroxide, hydrochloric acid, and water for injection.
-Within 10-20 minutes, NovoRapid insulin will start to lower your blood sugar and have a maximum effect between 1 and 3 hours, and the results last for 3-5 hours.
-Generally, NovoRapid insulin is prescribed in combination with intermediate-acting or long-acting insulin preparations.
+NovoRapid vials contain insulin, which is a rapid-acting medication meant to manage glycemic control in adult and pediatric patients with diabetes.
+NovoRapid vials contain insulin aspart.
+NovoRapid insulin is suitable as mealtime insulin since it begins to function more quickly than other types of insulin.
+Insulin aspart is human-made insulin and achieves higher peak insulin concentrations in less time and with a shorter duration of action compared to regular human insulin.
+Insulin aspart is sold under the brand names NovoLog and Fiasp and is used to treat Type 1 and Type 2 diabetes.
+Other ingredients in NovoRapid vials are glycerol, phenol, metacresol, zinc chloride, sodium chloride, disodium phosphate dihydrate, sodium hydroxide, hydrochloric acid, and water for injection.
+Within 10–20 minutes, NovoRapid insulin will start to lower your blood sugar and have a maximum effect between 1 and 3 hours, and the results last for 3-5 hours.
+Typically, doctors prescribe NovoRapid insulin alongside intermediate-acting or long-acting insulin preparations.

 PreFill cartridges are available in a clear and colorless solution.
-It is designed for use with durable insulin delivery devices, such as NovoRapid FlexTouch.
+NovoRapid FlexTouch and other durable insulin delivery devices can use it.
 It allows for half-unit dosing.
 Penfill cartridges have a lower environmental impact compared to prefilled disposable insulin pens.

-This Pen cartridge contains NovoRapid Insulin and can be used with a Pen cartridge device to provide mealtime insulin that diabetic patients who are on insulin therapy can use to reduce blood sugar increases after meals.
-Aspart is a comprehensive insulin therapy plan.
-This Insulin is used in conjunction with long-acting Insulin.
-NovoRapid insulin must be taken 20 minutes or less before a meal, whichever comes first into the abdomen, upper arm, buttocks, or front of your waist.
+This pen cartridge contains NovoRapid Insulin and can be used with a pen cartridge device to provide mealtime insulin that diabetic patients who are on insulin therapy can use to reduce blood sugar increases after meals.
+Aspart is a comprehensive insulin therapy regimen.
+This insulin is used in conjunction with long-acting insulin.
+You must take NovoRapid insulin 20 minutes or less before a meal, whichever comes first into the abdomen, upper arm, buttocks, or front of your waist.

 NovoRapid is available from Novo Nordisk Canada in the following format:

-Your doctor will individualize the dosage of NovoRapid vials based on the patient’s metabolic needs, blood glucose monitoring results, and glycemic control goal.
-When converting from another mealtime insulin to NovoRapid insulin, the initial change can be done on a unit-to-unit basis.
+Your doctor will individualize the dosage of NovoRapid vials based on the patient’s metabolic needs, blood glucose monitoring results, and glycemic control goals.
+You can make the initial conversion from another mealtime insulin to NovoRapid insulin on a unit-to-unit basis.

 NovoRapid Cartridge/Penfill/Vial

 - Low blood sugar (hypoglycemia).
-Some signs and symptoms include anxiety, irritability, mood changes, dizziness or lightheartedness, sweating, confusion, and headache.
+Some signs and symptoms include anxiety, irritability, mood changes, dizziness or lightheartedness, sweating, confusion, and headaches.

 - Low potassium in your blood (hypokalemia).